-Many people use the term “passive stretching” and “static stretching” interchangeably.
-However, there are a number of people who make a distinction between the two.
+Static stretching – Many people use the term “passive stretching” and “static stretching” interchangeably.
+However, there are several people who make a distinction between the two.

-Notice that the definition of passive stretching given in the previous section encompasses both of the above definitions.
-Throughout this document, when the term static stretching or passive stretching is used, its intended meaning is the definition of passive stretching as described in the previous section.
+Notice that the definition of passive stretching given in the previous section encompasses both above definitions.
+Throughout this document, when the term static stretching, or passive stretching is used, its intended meaning is the definition of passive stretching as described in the previous section.
 You should be aware of these alternative meanings, however, when looking at other references on stretching.

 The most common ways to provide the needed resistance for an isometric stretch are to apply resistance manually to one’s own limbs, to have a partner apply the resistance, or to use an apparatus such as a wall or the floor to provide resistance.